Labrador Coastal Cruise, Manicouagan dam And Quebec's North Shore - June 29- July 4, 2025

 https://parks.canada.ca/culture/spm-whs/sites-canada/sec02q

-View to Island where Basques processed (rendered) whale oil- this is where they found the chalupa (see picture below)
+View to Saddle Island where Basques processed (rendered) whale oil- this is where they found the chalupa (see picture below)

 On our way to Goose Bay-Happy Valley, miles of Stunted trees